 New York City is indeed a melting pot of many cultures.
 You'll find neighborhoods filled with people of various ethnic backgrounds.
 One of the most popular areas with visitors is Little Italy, where you can experience the sights and smells of The Old Country.

 The neighborhood known as

 Little Italy is located in Lower Manhattan, between Canal and Houston Streets and Lafayette and the Bowery, bordering Chinatown

 .
 The area has long been home to New York's Italian population, including those who came through Ellis Island

 in search of a better life in America.

-At the end of the 19th century Little Italy was populated with more than 40,000 Italians who housed in cramped tenement houses.
-Today the number of Italians still living here is only a small percentage of this figure and much of Little Italy has been devoured by the ever-growing Chinatown.
+At the end of the nineteenth century Little Italy was populated with more than 40,000 Italians who housed in cramped tenement houses.
+Today the number of Italians still living here is only a small percentage of this figure and much of Little Italy has been devoured by the ever-growing Chinatown

 There are a number of excellent reasons to visit Little Italy.
 If you're a fan of architecture, you'll enjoy viewing the buildings that grace the area, most from the late nineteenth and early twentieth centuries.